Horse breeding: Terminology

 "Linebreeding" technically is the duplication of fourth-generation or more distant ancestors.
 However, the term is often used more loosely, describing horses with duplication of ancestors closer than the fourth generation.
-It also is sometimes used as a euphemism for the practice of inbreeding, a practice that is generally frowned upon by horse breeders, though used by some in an attempt to change certain traits.
+It also is sometimes used as a euphemism for inbreeding, a practice that is generally frowned upon by horse breeders, though used by some in an attempt to change certain traits.

 Estrous cycle of the mare

 Stallion checking a mare in estrus.
 The mare welcomes the stallion by lowering her rear and lifting her tail.

 Effects on the reproductive system during the estrous cycle

 Changes in hormone levels can have great effects on the physical characteristics of the reproductive organs of the mare, thereby preparing, or preventing, her from conceiving.